Eyepan/panbase/README.md

 npm run build
 ```

--   Go back and run the build command with Nuitka:
+-   Go back and run the build command with `nuitka`:

 ```powershell
 cd ..
 nuitka main.py --output-dir=dist --onefile --standalone -o panbase.exe --quiet --remove-output --show-progress   --include-data-file=database.db=database.db --include-data-dir=ui/dist=ui/dist --onefile-tempdir-spec="%TEMP%\panbase\0.1.0"
 ```

-The `--onefile-tempdir` flag is enabled in Nuitka to not create a new temp directory everytime the built executable runs.
+The `--onefile-tempdir` flag is enabled in `Nuitka` to not create a new temp directory everytime the built executable runs.
 This will throw an warning saying

 ```diff
 -Not using any variables for '--onefile-tempdir-spec' should only be done if your program absolutely needs to be in the same path always